inoueakimitsu/heteroeval/README.md

 [![Build Status](https://app.travis-ci.com/inoueakimitsu/heteroeval.svg?branch=main)](https://app.travis-ci.com/inoueakimitsu/heteroeval)
 <a href="https://github.com/inoueakimitsu/heteroeval/issues"><img alt="GitHub issues" src="https://img.shields.io/github/issues/inoueakimitsu/heteroeval"></a>

 <img src="https://github.com/inoueakimitsu/heteroeval/assets/2350154/07ebbf9b-7c1a-400f-8fbd-91af0449e867" width="30%">

-Python package for evaluation of machine learning models in heterogeneous test data.
+A Python package designed for the evaluation of machine learning models with heterogeneous test data.

-## Features
+**Features**

-Consider a situation where the observed data is composed of multiple groups and the composition of the groups changes in a non-stationary pattern.
-In this situation, when the expected value of an evaluation index of a machine learning model differs depending on the group, and the expected value of the evaluation index does not differ depending on factors other than the group, the evaluation index of this model will change non-stationarily unless we look at each group.
-This makes it impossible to compare the evaluation indices of multiple models.
-This library automatically searches for an appropriate grouping method in the above situation, such that if the model does not change, the evaluation indices within the group will also not change.
+Imagine a scenario where the observed data consists of multiple groups, and the composition of these groups changes in a non-stationary manner.
+If the expected value of a machine learning model's evaluation metric varies by group, and this expected value doesn't vary based on factors other than the group, the model's evaluation metric will fluctuate non-stationarily unless viewed group-by-group.
+This fluctuation complicates the comparison of evaluation metrics across different models.
+This library aids in automatically determining an appropriate grouping method for such scenarios, ensuring that if the model remains consistent, its evaluation metrics within each group will too.

-## Detailed Usecase
+**Detailed Usecase**

-In the realm of health applications, tracking metrics such as physical activity, dietary habits, and sleep patterns is essential to predict health risks.
-Considering the spectrum of users – from students in their teens to retirees in their 60s, from active athletes to desk-bound workers – the complexity of predictions can vary dramatically between groups.
-Furthermore, if the proportion of each user group is not balanced within a dataset, the influence of particular groups may become predominant.
-This underscores the imperative of segmenting predictions and evaluations according to distinct user groups.
+Within the health application domain, it's crucial to monitor metrics like physical activity, dietary habits, and sleep patterns to forecast health risks.
+Given the diverse user base, ranging from teenagers to retirees in their 60s and from active athletes to office workers, prediction complexities can significantly differ between groups.
+Moreover, if a dataset doesn't have a balanced representation of each user group, certain groups might overly influence the results.
+This highlights the need to segment predictions and evaluations based on distinct user demographics.

-However, a granular segmentation poses its own challenges.
-Dividing users into too many fine-grained groups can result in limited evaluation data for each group.
-When evaluating on a smaller dataset, the variance in evaluation metrics increases, complicating the accurate assessment of machine learning models.
+However, overly detailed segmentation brings its own set of challenges.
+Segmenting users into numerous specific groups can lead to scarce evaluation data for each segment.
+Evaluating based on smaller datasets can result in greater metric variance, making it harder to accurately assess machine learning models.

-Addressing this challenge requires grouping users at an appropriate granularity. **HeteroEval** offers a solution by automatically suggesting the optimal granularity for user grouping, based on evaluation metric trends and the volume of evaluation data, without relying on the feature values themselves.
-For instance, if the evaluation metrics for users in their 20s closely resemble those in their 30s, **HeteroEval** might recommend treating these age groups as a single cluster.
+To address this, it's essential to group users with the right level of granularity.
+HeteroEval provides a solution by suggesting the best granularity for user grouping, considering evaluation metric trends and the amount of evaluation data, without depending on the actual feature values.
+For instance, if metrics for users in their 20s are similar to those in their 30s, HeteroEval might advise clustering these age groups together.

-By leveraging **HeteroEval**, practitioners can consider the distinct evaluation metrics across user groups, facilitating a more accurate model assessment.
+By utilizing HeteroEval, professionals can account for the unique evaluation metrics of different user groups, ensuring a more precise model evaluation.

-## Installation
+**Installation**

 ```bash
 pip install git+https://github.com/inoueakimitsu/heteroeval
 ```

-## Usage
+**Usage**

-only call `find_best_grouping()`, like this:
+Simply call `find_best_grouping()`, as shown below:

 ```python
 from heteroeval import find_best_grouping